ysharplanguage/FastJsonParser/README.md

                 nodes[0].Value is decimal &&
                 (decimal)nodes[0].Value == 22.99m
             );

-Note that a basic lambda expression parser & compiler (adapted from Zhucai's "lambda-parser", at [http://code.google.com/p/lambda-parser](http://code.google.com/p/lambda-parser)) is provided in the namespace "[LambdaCompiler](https://github.com/ysharplanguage/FastJsonParser/blob/master/JsonTest/System.Text.Json/LambdaCompiler.cs#L13)", as a helper used to implement the above "evaluator".

 The purpose of this "evaluator", being passed here as an optional argument to the [ToJsonPath(...)](https://github.com/ysharplanguage/FastJsonParser/blob/master/JsonTest/System.Text.Json/JsonParser.cs#L54) extension method, is to compile on-demand whatever lambda expression delegates are required to implement [JSONPath expressions for member selectors or filter predicates](http://goessner.net/articles/JsonPath/#e2), such as "?(@.title == \"The Lord of the Rings\")" above.